carlo-monti/EarCoach/README.md

 }
 ```

 After the class has been created, a new value for the enum ExerciseType must be added.
-It must contain the class name with reference to the package (a String) and the name you want the exercise to be called (a String).
+It must contain the class name with reference to the package and the name you want the exercise to be called.

 ```java
 public enum ExerciseType {